 During the school year it is common for teenage athletes to find their schedules jammed packed with class, homework, practice and competition.
 When students are this busy, eating can be overlooked.
 Sometimes meals are skipped or home-cooked meals are substituted for fast food while running from one practice to another.
 Proper nutrition is important as the food we eat becomes the fuel for our bodies.

 Regardless of the time of year each season brings certain risk factors for injuring your back.
 In the Spring and Summer many people get outside and become more active drastically increasing work or exercise intensity and frequency.
 In a past post I discussed how physical therapists can help your back pain but today I thought we could focus more on prevention.
 Below you will learn some common sense strategies, postures, and or body mechanics to help you minimize risk of back injury in the first place.

 It’s no secret that facial hair has become a growing trend over the last few years.
 A group of men and women from Athletico have decided to raise awareness of men’s health by joining the “Movember” movement via a team effort known as “The Athletimos.”
 Movember is a simple concept.
 You spend the month of November growing your moustache or “mo” (no beards, goatees, etc) and then bring up both men’s health issues and donation opportunities when asked about the fashion statement on your upper lip.
 Think of the mustache as a magical ice-breaker and trust me, it works.

-As we head into the holiday season, you might notice that you are feeling a little more tired, a little less motivated, and overall a little “down.”
+You might notice that you are feeling a little more tired, a little less motivated, and overall a little “down.”
 You are not alone!
 This happens to many people every year as the cold creeps in.
-As the days shorten and the stress of the holidays increases, people tend to come down with the “winter blues”.
+As the days shorten, people tend to come down with the “winter blues”.
 Here are 6 ways that you can beat them and enjoy the winter season.
 Read More